Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Introduction and summary of results

-We consider three prominent classes of tensor network states that can be entirely parametrized by unitary tensors -- matrix product states (MPS) \cite{Baxter1968-9,Accardi1981,Fannes1992-144,White1992-11,Rommer1997,PerezGarcia2007-7,Schollwoeck2011-326}, tree tensor network states (TTNS) \cite{Fannes1992-66,Otsuka1996-53,Shi2006-74,Murg2010-82,Tagliacozzo2009-80}, and the multiscale entanglement renormalization ansatz (MERA) \cite{Vidal-2005-12,Vidal2006}.
-For extensive Hamiltonians $\hH=\sum_i\hh_i$ with finite-range interactions $\hh_i$, our analytical results on the scaling of Haar-averaged energy-gradient amplitudes show that the corresponding optimization problems are free of barren plateaus.
+We consider lattice systems and address three prominent classes of isometric TNS which, without loss of generality, can be entirely parametrized by unitary tensors -- matrix product states (MPS) \cite{Baxter1968-9,Accardi1981,Fannes1992-144,White1992-11,Rommer1997,PerezGarcia2007-7,Schollwoeck2011-326} with open boundary conditions, tree tensor network states (TTNS) \cite{Fannes1992-66,Otsuka1996-53,Shi2006-74,Murg2010-82,Tagliacozzo2009-80}, and the multiscale entanglement renormalization ansatz (MERA) \cite{Vidal-2005-12,Vidal2006}.
+For extensive Hamiltonians $\hH=\sum_i\hh_i$, where the finite-range interaction term $\hh_i$ acts non-trivially in the vicinity of lattice site $i$, our analytical results on the scaling of Haar-averaged TNS energy-gradient amplitudes prove that the corresponding optimization problems are free of barren plateaus.
 The dependence on bond dimensions and the layer depth in TTNS and MERA bears implications for efficient initialization procedures.
+Note that this class of groundstate problems is Quantum-Merlin-Arthur (QMA) complete \cite{Kempe2006-35,Oliveira2008-8,Aharonov2009-287,Gottesman2009_05,Bausch2017-18}.

+The absence of barren plateaus for the considered isometric TNS is consistent with years of successful classical simulations in condensed matter theory and other fields.
+One might also expect it based on results for the logarithmic-depth alternating layered ansatz \cite{Cerezo2021-12}, closely related circuits addressed in Ref.~\cite{Uvarov2021-54}, and prior results for local optimization problems on specific subclasses of TNS \cite{Liu2019-1,Liu2022-129,Garcia2023-2023,Zhao2021-5,Martin2023-7}, which are discussed in the following.